carriegale2710/todos-app/front-end/README.md

   - [ ] Update button not functional yet + crashes app.
   - [ ] Delete button only functional in front-end filter, does not call backend yet.
-  - [ ] Custom hooks verbose, make DRY but reusing one useFetch hook.
-  -
+  - [ ] Adding a new task does not re-render the TaskList automatically, needs manual refresh to show added task

 - Features that are buggy / flimsy: